dnchelst/dnchelst.github.io/Under5Mortality-DovChelst.md

 - Warning 1: Collection may be unreliable for some regions.
 - Warning 2: Data may omit regions with changed boundaries or names.
 - Warning 3: App generates errors but works: ("data not available for Taiwan...")
-- R packages: WDI, choroplethr, shiny, tidyverse
+- R packages: WDI, leaflet, shiny, tidyverse
 - **While the R packages are nice, the people who assembled U5MR data for over half a century deserve most of the credit.**